-- 1. A "solely resident or principally resident individual" is someone for whom any one of the following applies: - He or she spends 182 days or more in Guernsey in the tax year, or - spends 91 days or more in Guernsey in the tax year, and during the four preceding years spent 730 days or more in Guernsey, or - takes up permanent residence in Guernsey, even if they do not spend the requisite days in the Bailiwick in the year.
+- He or she spends 182 days or more in Guernsey in the tax year, or - spends 91 days or more in Guernsey in the tax year, and during the four preceding years spent 730 days or more in Guernsey, or - takes up permanent residence in Guernsey, even if they do not spend the requisite days in the Bailiwick in the year.

-These individuals are taxed on their worldwide income after a personal allowance, and are subject to a tax cap (see below).
+These individuals are liable to Guernsey income tax on their worldwide income (after a personal allowance), and are subject to a tax cap (see below).